Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 <!---------------------------->
 ## Use Amazon Managed Flink for real-time analytics - Optional
 Duration: 20

+Note that you will need to complete the base workshop first without cleaning up the resources in order to proceed.

+Apache Flink is a powerful stream processing framework with a wide range of use cases across industries.
+Some common applications include Real-time analytics, Fraud detection, Sendor data process, Supply chain optimization, and many more.

 Here we will show you how to integrate our current demo with [Amazon Managed Service for Apache Flink](https://aws.amazon.com/managed-service-apache-flink/) and [Kinesis Data Streams (KDS)](https://aws.amazon.com/kinesis/data-streams/) to do real-time analytics.